SpecCRA/dand_project04_r_exploration/README.md

 GameID: Unique ID for each game

-LeagueIndex: 1-8 for Bronze, Silver, Gold, Diamond, Diamond, Platinum, Master, Grand Master, and Professional leagues
+LeagueIndex: 1-8 for Bronze, Silver, Gold, Diamond, Diamond, Platinum, Master, Grand Master, and Professional leagues (respectively)

 Age: Age of each player